 Where can I get a Ninja Foodi Pressure Cooker?

 - Close the Pressure Lid, turn the valve to "SEAL" and set the Ninja Foodi Pressure Cooker to "Pressure Cook".
 It'll take about 10 minutes to come to pressure since the meat is frozen.
+If you're using fresh meat, then it will come to pressure sooner.
+No other adjustments needed.

 - Set the time to 90 minutes or 1 hour and 30 minutes and press "Start/Stop"